2011 Cricket World Cup final: Indian innings

 "Dhoni finishes off in style!
-A magnificent strike into the crowd, India lift the World Cup, after 28 years; and the party starts in the dressing room, and its an Indian captain who has been absolutely magnificent in the night of the final."
+A magnificent strike into the crowd; India lift the World Cup after 28 years, and the party starts in the dressing room, and it's an Indian captain who has been absolutely magnificent in the night of the final."

 — Ravi Shastri, former World Cup winner and commentator on India's win, 02 April, 2011.
 This quote is one of the most iconic comments in cricket history.